-Fall Semester 2023
+Fall Semester 2024

-Convocation will be held the 1st and 3rd Tuesday of each month (some exceptions) at 11 AM.
-All P1, P2 and P3 students are required to attend.
+Career Skills & Strategies will be held the 2nd and 4th Tuesday of each month (some exceptions) at 11 AM.
+Top 300/Medical Terminology/Calculation Quizzes will be held on alternating Tuesdays at 11 AM (in-person).
+All P1, P2 and P3 students are required to attend both.